nicholascgilpin/lifeman/README.md

 # lifeman
 A tool for prioritizing all the big and small things in life, so that you don't lose focus on what's important.

+## Schedule
+To be implemented in 8 hours on a future free weekend.

 ## Design

 ### User Experience